- A few terms to use when searching ERIC:

 - Learn to Live: This platform offers therapy in five targeted areas: Social Anxiety, Depression Program, our Insomnia, Substance Use, and Stress, Anxiety and Worry.

 - Let's Talk: These are informal virtual and in person drop-in consultations for students throughout the academic year.
 No appointment is necessary and find out more about counseling options.

 - Nutritious U Food Pantry: They provides fresh and healthy food to students that struggle to get enough to eat.
 Any student can visit the food pantry, no proof of need is needed.

-- RecWell: You still have access to the facilities and classes.
+- RecWell: Campus exercise and fitness facilities, classes and more.
 Studies show that working out can reduce stress and improve your mental health.
 Physical health is very important!

-- Pet Away Worry and Stress: Hang out virtually with some of our furry and feathered friends, offered weekly this semester!
+- Pet Away Worry and Stress: (PAWS): Hang out with some of our furry and feathered friends, offered weekly this semester!